Academic Program

 - Identify and explain representative questions and arguments of their chosen disciplines.

-- Recognize limits of a discipline as well as areas in which it contributes to intellectual inquiry and problem solving.
+- Recognize the limits of a discipline and areas in which it contributes to intellectual inquiry and problem-solving.

-- Synthesize knowledge and concepts from across their chosen disciplines.
+- Synthesize knowledge and concepts from across chosen disciplines.

 - Contribute disciplinary knowledge and skills as a part of a collaborative effort engaging challenges that span multiple disciplines.